 (a) Stormwater management practices minimize runoff and increase infiltration which recharges groundwater and improves water quality.
 Implementing stormwater best management practices into the landscape and grading design plans to minimize runoff and to increase on-site rainwater retention and infiltration are encouraged.

-(b) Project applicants shall refer to the local agency or Regional Water Quality Control Board for information on any applicable stormwater technical requirements
+(b) Project applicants shall refer to the local agency or Regional Water Quality Control Board for information on any applicable stormwater technical requirements.

 (c) All planted landscape areas are required to have friable soil to maximize water retention and infiltration.
 Refer to § 492.6(a)(3).